 In an era of ubiquitous Internet, this has one significant consequence for job seekers: a permanent mark on their public record for a crime of which they were never convicted.
-It makes it harder for them to find housing, secure credit or receive financial aid for education, systematically decreasing opportunity and increasing the likelihood of recidivism.
+This can be extremely problematic, especially when most jobs these days seem to require checks, like this victoria police check, to make sure they don’t employ anyone who has a criminal record.
+Not only does it have an impact on the individuals’ chances of getting a job and having a future, it also makes it harder for them to find housing, secure credit or receive financial aid for education, systematically decreasing opportunity and increasing the likelihood of recidivism.

 How do we fix this?
 The good news is that a citizen of Maryland who has been charged but not convicted of a crime can have his or her public record wiped clean.
 The bad news is that the state of Maryland has erected barriers that make this expungement so difficult that most people who qualify for it don’t bother to apply.

 First, it’s not free.
 Our criminal justice system increasingly puts fees for service on the backs of the incarcerated and the poor.
 In this case, anyone applying for expungement must pay a $30 fee that is nonrefundable even if the expungement is denied, netting more than $1 million annually for the state.
 The fee is waived for those who are acquitted of the charges, but that applies to only about 3 percent of those eligible for expungement each year in Baltimore.